poudelmanish97/DataAnalyst/README.md

-This repository contains the explanatory Data Analysis projects with different visualizations
+This repository contains the explanatory Data Analysis project